 We cannot emphasise enough the need to only use products which are intended for use on motorhomes and caravans.
 Domestic pipework and drainage is vastly more robust than what you’ll get on an RV.

-What to clean a motorhome waste tank with
+The best way to clean a motorhome waste water tank

 Our waste drainage had never been great, but we had no idea that it was chronically obstructed.
 Having removed some gunk and hair a while ago, we assumed it had cleared.
 But….ewwww….no!